 It Takes Just a Few Minutes to Start Your Pharmacy Tech Career Below

-The Duties of Pharmacy Technicians
+The Function of a Pharmacy Technician

-- Prepare prescription drugs under pharmacist supervision
+- Prepare prescription medicines under pharmacist direction

 - Complete and submit customer insurance claim forms

-Pharmacist Tech Certifications Available
+Pharmacist Tech Certifications Offered

 - National Healthcareer Association (NHA)